Autistic Burnout: A Functional Medicine Perspective

-For many neurodivergent individuals, navigating a world designed around neurotypical sensory and social expectations is not only psychologically demanding—it can be biologically costly.
-Autistic burnout is frequently misidentified as clinical depression or simple exhaustion.
-From a functional medicine perspective, it is better understood as a state of systemic depletion arising from prolonged autonomic, sensory, and metabolic strain.
+Prolonged social camouflaging in autistic individuals can be biologically costly, placing sustained demand on the autonomic nervous system, executive function networks, and cellular energy metabolism.
+Autistic burnout is frequently misidentified as major depressive disorder or generalised anxiety, but from a functional medicine perspective, it is better understood as a state of systemic depletion arising from chronic autonomic, sensory, and metabolic strain.

 In clinical practice in Adelaide, this means looking beyond outward coping or “masking” behaviours and instead examining how decades of over-adaptation can dysregulate the nervous system and energy metabolism.

 Masking refers to the conscious or subconscious suppression of autistic traits in order to meet social expectations.
-Clinically, masking requires continuous top-down executive control, which places a high demand on glucose utilisation and cellular energy production (ATP) (5, 6).
+As described by Laura Hull and colleagues in the Journal of Autism and Developmental Disorders (2017), masking requires continuous top-down executive control, which places a high demand on prefrontal cortex glucose utilisation and cellular energy production (ATP) (5, 6).

 When masking persists for years, the nervous system may remain in a state of elevated sympathetic arousal.
-Over time, this sustained stress response can contribute to dysregulation of the hypothalamic–pituitary–adrenal (HPA) axis.
+Over time, this sustained stress response can contribute to dysregulation of the hypothalamic-pituitary-adrenal (HPA) axis, a neuroendocrine pathway central to cortisol regulation.
 As adaptive capacity is exceeded, the brain and body may reduce output as a protective response, resulting in the functional collapse characteristic of autistic burnout (1, 7).

 The Biological Drivers of Burnout